ACETeleop/ACETeleop/README.md

 ```python
 python3 scripts/start_server.py --config h1_inspire --keyboard
 ```
-You can use 'wasd' to control the left wrist and '↑←↓→' to control the right wrist after running the teleop_sim code.
+You can use `wasd` to control the left wrist and `↑←↓→` to control the right wrist after running the `teleop_sim` code (see below).
 Note: the control signal is sent from the server side, therefore the foreground window must be the terminal running the above script.

 If you have a set of ACE teleoperation hardware, try:
 ```python